Tencent/rapidjson/doc/sax.md

 User may uses `Reader` to build other data structures directly.
 This eliminates building of DOM, thus reducing memory and improving performance.

 In the following `messagereader` example, `ParseMessages()` parses a JSON which should be an object with key-string pairs.

+TODO: 2014-09-03: this example needs to be rewritten taking the new `Handler::Key()` method into account!!!

 ~~~~~~~~~~cpp
 #include "rapidjson/reader.h"